prantlf/graphviz-webcomponent/README.md

 #### Attributes

 The attribute `value` accepts the graph script in the [Graphviz] format.
-It can span over multiple lines.
-Do not forget to escape ampersand, quotation marks and other sensitive characters by HTML entities.
 Whenever the `value` attribute changes, the editor will be re-rendered.
 The `value` attribute reflects the immediate changes made in the editor.

 The attribute `tab` can specify characters inserted when the `Tab` key is pressed.
 It is two spaces (`"  "`) by default.